oduwole-ayomipo/Space-Invasion-Game-Using-Python/README.md

 ### How To Play
-- If you don't have Python IDE [Python](https://www.python.org/downloads/) or [Pygame](http://www.pygame.org/download.shtml) installed, you can simply double click the .exe file to play the game.
+- If you don't have [Python IDE](https://www.python.org/downloads/) or [Pygame Module](http://www.pygame.org/download.shtml) installed, you can simply double click the .exe file to play the game.
-  **Note:** _The .exe file needs to stay in the same directory as the sounds, images, and font folders._
+  **Note:** _The .exe file needs to stay in the same directory as the res folder_

 - If you have the recent version of Python and Pygame installed, the program can be run directly via command prompt / terminal.